reubenosborne1/cooper-hewitt-docs/entities/department.md

 ### Department

 #### Fields
-These are all the fieds you can query on the Department entity.
+These are all the fields you can query on the Department entity.
 ```
 {
   department {
+    collectionsOnlineId
     id
+    identifier
     datatype
     summary
     object {